-Brighten your holidays with a fresh and fragrant Balsam or Fraser Fir shipped straight from Maple Hill Farm Barton Vermont.
-Unlike many retail Christmas tree lots that sell trees harvested in October, our trees are harvested and shipped within two weeks of your order.
+Brighten your holidays with a fresh and fragrant Balsam or Fraser Fir.
+Mail order Christmas trees are shipped straight from Maple Hill Farm Barton Vermont.
+Unlike many retail tree lots that sell trees harvested in October, our mail order Christmas trees are harvested and shipped within two weeks of your order.
 It doesn't get much fresher than that!

 When contacting us to place your order, you can choose your perfect tree type and size, and the week you would like it shipped.
 We then harvest your tree the week prior to your requested ship date.
-Your Christmas tree will be packaged in a custom box designed to maintain freshness.
+Shipped Christmas trees are packaged in a custom box designed to maintain freshness.

 Fraser Firs (Abies fraseri) are sought after for their naturally pyramidal shape, dense branches, longevity, and their soft, two-tone dark green needles with a silver underside.
 Mildly fragrant, their strong branches tend to retain their needles longer, making them ideal for decoration lovers with a plethora of ornaments.
 And just think, no more getting pricked when hanging them!

 The iconic Balsam Fir (Abies balsamea) with its spicy fragrance, shiny dark green needles, and conical shape, makes a beautiful holiday tree.
 It is the most aromatic of all the firs.

 Balsam boughs are often used for garlands and wreaths.
 At Maple Hill Farm Barton Vermont we use our own to make our festive artisan wreaths.